The Stone Wall

 As on her flaxen hair the sunlight shone;

-And as I gazed the summer sun stood still,
+And as I gazed the summer sun stood still

-And robbed my mind of thought, and legs of will.
+To rob my mind of thought, and legs of will.

 I stood there motionless amidst her grace